omorros/SmartFoodAI/README.md

 ---

-### 3. API Integration for Model Inference
+## API Integration for Model Inference

-The `recognizer/fastapi_app.py` provides:
-- `/predict` endpoint for CNN inference
-- `/health` endpoint for readiness checks
+The backend FastAPI service (in `recognizer/fastapi_app.py`) provides two main endpoints:

+- **POST /predict** – Uses the regression shelf-life model to estimate how many days a product will last based on category, storage location, packaging, physical state, and temperature.
+- **POST /predict-image** – Uses the EfficientNetB0 CNN model to identify fruits and vegetables from an uploaded image file.

 The React frontend communicates with this API to:
-- Upload an image
+- Upload an image for classification
-- Receive classification
+- Receive the predicted class and confidence
+- Request shelf-life predictions for products
-- Allow the user to confirm or correct before inserting into the database
+- Allow the user to confirm or modify the detected item before adding it to the inventory

 ---

-### 4. Planned Future ML Enhancements
+## Planned Future ML Enhancements
 - Transformer-based model for multi-class food recognition
 - OCR-based expiry extraction from package labels
 - Personalised expiry estimation using historical user data